Uzès: Sights

-Uzès is famous in the area for its Saturday market.
-Not only does the market offer local produce, but it also boasts textiles made in the region and many tourist delights.
+Uzès is locally famous for its Saturday market.
+The market offers local produce, but it also boasts textiles made in the region and many tourist delights.

 Economy

 Tourism is one of the key industrial sectors, alongside the local arts scene and wine making.

 The region has a long history in the production of licorice.
 The German company Haribo maintains a factory and museum in Uzès, which traces its roots back to the licorice factory Henri Lefont opened there in 1862.
 His company later merged with Ricqlès, and was then taken over by Haribo.